Winter Camp – Grades 1-12

 In addition, campers attending any in-person camp, other than Family Camp, must fulfill these essential functions:

-• The child adjusts successfully to a community living environment
+- The child adjusts and participates successfully in a community living environment

 Still not sure if you should apply?
 Here are some examples of abilities and behaviors that typically results in a successful Camp Odayin experience: Does my child…